-Groundwater levels were between 1.19 m and 2.58 m (depth to water) indicative of the shallow water table at the site.
-Ammonia and BOD concentrations were relatively low and within baseline levels in all wells this reporting period and ranged between <2 to 0.69 mg/L and < 2 to 3 mg/L, respectively.
+Groundwater levels were between 1.09 m and 2.33 m (depth to water) indicative of the shallow water table at the site.
+BOD concentrations were relatively low and within baseline levels in all wells this reporting period and ranged between <2 to 3 mg/L and is demonstrating a decreasing trend from the previous reporting period.